SaintLaser/batmud_standalone_map/README.md

 ### 1 desc

-based on batmapper(https://github.com/lauriholmas/batmapper.git) and bcproxy(https://github.com/zither/bcproxy-python.git) ,  building a standalone mapper/realmMap for common mud client to play batmud(http://www.bat.org/).
+based on maputils(http://pupunen.net/hg/maputils), batmapper(https://github.com/lauriholmas/batmapper.git) and bcproxy(https://github.com/zither/bcproxy-python.git) , building a standalone mapper/realmMap for common mud client to play batmud(http://www.bat.org/).

 pls go into the directory 'batmap.v.02' and follow some directions.

 not pretty code and structure exists now, and maybe i will Refactoring it later. i can using it to play now :D

-by windspear
+== by wildfist ==

 ### 2 batmapper readme